hbrobotics/hbrc_ros_robot_platform/electrical/encoder/README.md

 that plug into 2 associated female 1x3 receptacles on the master board.
 The connectors are to the side of each motor.

+The Pololu encoder schematic uses the Diodes Incorporated AH1751 in the SOT23 package.
+The AH1751 has A Bhys (Magnetic field hysteresis) 75 Gauss = 7.5mT
+The CGS units for magnetic field strengths are Gauss and the MKS units are Tesla.
+To convert from Gauss to Tesla, divide by 10000 (note: 10^4, not 10^3!)

+The recommended replacement is the DI AH1751 is the DI AH3774.
+Instead, for Rev. C and Rev D. the TI DRV5013 is used.
+The AH1751 has A Bhy (Magnetic field hysteresis) 75 Gauss = 7.5mT
+The TI DRV5013 has 4 versions of the chip that have different Bhys:
+* FA: 2.6mT
+* AD: 5.4mT
+* AG: 12mT
+* BC: 24mT
+The closest match to the DI AH1751 is the TI DRV5013AD.

 There are the following versions:

 1. [Rev A.](#rev_a):